Juadebfm/Vanilla-JS-Projects/terminal_tutorial.md

 That's it.
 You have done it!
 You have now contributed to open source on GitHub.

-You have added code to a live web page: [Juadeb/Vanilla-JS-Projects](https://github.com/Juadebfm/Vanilla-JS-Projects)
+You have added code to an open source project: [Juadeb/Vanilla-JS-Projects](https://github.com/Juadebfm/Vanilla-JS-Projects)

 Your changes **won't be visible immediately**; first they have to be reviewed, accepted, and merged by the project maintainer.
 Once they are merged you will recieve notifications.